Kosisochi1/month-one-assessment/README.md

  ```

-### SSH Access to Private Instances (via Bastion)
+### SSH Access to Private Instances (Web servers and DB server) via Bastion
 - From the bastion station
 ```bash
 ssh ec2-user@<WEB_PRIVATE_IP>
 ```

 - It will ask for password
-- Enter password as ser in the script.
+- Enter password as set your variable.

 ### Connect to PostgreSQL database
 - To ensure PostgreSQL is properly setup and running.